-As the Electrical Engineering Chair and Graduate Program Directors we will work conscientiously to ensure you receive a world-class education in your chosen area of study.
+As the Electrical and Computer Engineering Department Chair, along with the Graduate Program Directors and our ECE faculty and staff, we will work conscientiously to ensure you receive a world-class education in your chosen area of study.
 Please do not hesitate to contact us should you need our assistance and guidance at any time for any matters.